VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek7/step3.md

 # Exercises
 ## 1
-* Ask the user for their name, favourite colour and favoruite number.
+* Ask the user for their name, favourite colour and favourite number.
 Store their answers in a dictionary.
 * Store the dictionary as a json file.

 ## 2